 That anger is not something you should be avoiding, or feeling ashamed of.
 Anger can be an amazing thing to fuel a radical change.
 It’s up to you to decide if yours will be enough to change your life.

 All of the self-pity and negative self-talk was about to be a thing of the past.
-Now that the complaining was behind him, he was able to implement small efforts that soon took him out of his comfort zone.
+Now that the complaining was behind him, he was able to implement small efforts.
+Soon, they’d even take him out of his comfort zone.

 Within a year, he was weaning off of his medications, and making significant strides in his life.
 He was moving in the direction of returning to his old self before the accident, but much wiser.

 Dan was lucky that something in Jack Canfield’s book resonated with him.
-He was able to take responsibility for his life and turn a really bad situation into a success.
+He was able to take responsibility for his life.
+Now, he could see that he was able to turn a really bad situation into a success.

 Now, meet Tom.
 He’s a man that was well educated and brought up by a loving family.
 He was well into his career, making six-figures.
 Tom married a beautiful woman and abandoned her for work almost immediately after the honeymoon.